kcharters/Studio5Portfolio/README.md

 ### Week One
 In the first week we were introduced to Studio 5 and what projects and areas we could choose from.
 After going through the withdrawal process of Project 1 last semeseter I chose mobile applications, with the possiblity of web applications coinciding with it.
-The project that I am a part of is mentoring? one group of high school students on their web application (possibly mobile too?) with Rebecca.
+The project that I am a part of is mentoring one group of high school students on their web application (possibly mobile too) with Rebecca.
 Erica and Charmaine will be a pair for another group.
 Grayson sent us all a link to a vue.js tutorial, as that is what the high school students will be coding in.
 It was a bit difficult to get vue to create an app, after trying multiple tutorial versions of @vue/cli and changing the PATH destination Rebecca suggested to use npx @vue/cli create app.

 ![alt text](https://i.ibb.co/HF6pgRq/cold.png)